Measuring GEO Performance¶

 GEO monitoring can mislead or waste investment under specific conditions:

-• High-drift queries: Broad prompts ("best tools for X") vary so widely session-to-session that sampled data reflects noise, not visibility.
+- High-drift queries: broad prompts ("best tools for X") vary so widely from session to session that sampled data reflects noise, not visibility.
 Narrow, brand-specific prompts are more stable.

-• Small sample budgets: Fewer than 20–30 prompts daily cannot distinguish genuine change from session variance — under-sampling causes false positives and missed drops.
+- Small sample budgets: fewer than 20 to 30 prompts daily cannot separate genuine change from session variance.
+Under-sampling causes false positives and missed drops.

-• Single-platform fixation: A brand optimised for ChatGPT may see zero lift on Perplexity or Gemini — models differ in training data, retrieval, and citation behaviour.
-Per-platform results are not portable.
+- Single-platform fixation: a brand optimized for ChatGPT may see no lift on Perplexity or Gemini.
+Models differ in training data, retrieval, and citation behavior, so per-platform results are not portable.

-• Attribution substitution: Treating citation counts as a revenue proxy confuses visibility with intent.
-A mention in a category response may yield no commercial consideration.
+- Attribution substitution: treating citation counts as a revenue proxy confuses visibility with intent.
+A mention in a category response may bring no commercial consideration.

-• Model update blindness: Providers update models without changelogs.
-A sustained drop may reflect a weight change, not content failure — rewriting in response can cause SEO regressions for no GEO benefit.
+- Model update blindness: providers update models without changelogs.
+A sustained drop may reflect a weight change, not content failure, and rewriting in response can cause SEO regressions for no GEO benefit.

 A minimal Python monitoring loop using the Anthropic SDK: